deNBI/perunKeystoneAdapter/README.md

 ### Unit tests

-The library comes with a set of unit tests - a running keystone instance is required to perfom the test.
+The library comes with a set of unit tests - a full functional keystone is required to perfom all tests.

+For testing the user/project management only a running keystone is enough.
 The `Makefile` included with the project runs a docker container for providing a keystone server.

-It is **not** recommended to use your production keystone.
+In every case it is **not** recommended to use your production keystone/setup .

-There currently **no** tests for setting/modify project quotas.

 ### Linting